“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

-So what makes a good paddleboard for rivers?
-It really is going to depend on the river.
-Large, flat, slow-moving rivers can be paddled on just about any paddleboard you would use on flat water – even super-skinny racing SUPs.
-So instead we are going to focus a bit more on what makes a good paddleboard for those quicker-flowing rivers that have more features not found on flat water like eddies and wave trains.
-These rivers can be classified according to the International Scale of River Difficulty.
-This system breaks rivers down into 6 different classes based on technical difficulty and hazards.
+So what makes the best paddle boards for rivers?
+It is going to depend on the river.
+You can paddle large, flat, slow-moving rivers on just about any paddle board you would use on flat water – even super-skinny racing SUPs.
+For this list we focus on what makes a good paddle board for those faster-flowing rivers with features not found on flat water like eddies and wave trains.
+These rivers are classified according to the International Scale of River Difficulty.
+This system breaks rivers down into six classes based on technical difficulty and hazards.

-For rivers up to Class II, you’ll want a board that is relatively wide (>32”), and between 10-11’ long.
-Ideally the board will also have a moderate amount of nose rocker (how far turned-up the nose of the board is) and a wider nose and tail for better stability.
+For rivers up to Class II, you’ll want a board that is relatively wide (>33”) and between 10’6″ and 11’6″ long.
+Ideally, the board will also have a moderate amount of nose rocker (how far the nose rises from the water) and a wider outline for better stability.

 For rivers Class II+, you’ll want a specialty river SUP that is wider (>34”) and shorter (<10’) with a significant amount of nose rocker, and preferably with some tail rocker as well.